claragrabel/Masters_Thesis/code_linux/HPC_Commands_Navigation.md

 # snapshot (static) list processes at the moment the command is run
 ps
+# ps stands for (process status)
+# if we want to know the status of a specific process
+ps -p PID
+# if we want to know the full-format listing of the process (user, start time, parent process ID):
+ps -fp PID

 # suspend a process in the background
 kill -STOP 12345  # Suspend process with PID 12345